 If you are like a lot of parents (and some grandparents), you took out student loans for your child’s education.
-Now with retirement or other life changes ahead, you may want to explore your options and find out how to refinance a parent plus student loan.
+Now with retirement or other life changes ahead, you may want to explore your options and find out: Can parents refinance student loans?

 Parent PLUS Loans Refinanced Student Loans